-Shortly after we got engaged, Sean and I started planning.
+Shortly after we got engaged, what is ed Sean and I started planning.
 Sort of.
 We checked out the usual wedding planning sites.
 They suggested making tentative guest lists to narrow down venues.
 I made a family list.
 It was bigger than what those wedding sites label a big wedding.
-With my friends, Sean’s family and friends, the list grew quickly.
+With my friends, information pills Sean’s family and friends, the list grew quickly.
 We had a round number and started searching for venues that would accommodate our JaMexican wedding reception.

 Since I know Southern California, I did the search.
 Yelp was a much more useful source than the Knot.
 I also added venues where I had attended weddings or saw listed on discussion threads about large Los Angeles venues (that were not hotels, ‘cause, um, we can’t afford hotels).
 I made the spreadsheet and passed on the task of contacting the venues to Sean.